SimonVRANA/HelynLoggerForUnity/com.helyn.unity.helynlogger/README.md

 - have colors for log levels in Unity console
 - use default Unity logging classes
 - catch and filter all logs, including Unity native and third party
+- have a Unity editor window for easier customization
+- have default Unity console features: Click-to-Jump and log collapsing

+Additional features that would be great to have:
+- Visual context: have a "take a screenshot on critical" option, with a "number of frames" option.
+- Log file name with start timestamp option

 ## Documentation
 - [Technical documentation](Doc/Technical.md)